 Three simple words!

-Here is an examples of a Pinterest board that I have received from a past client.
+Here is an example of a Pinterest board that I have received from a past client.

 I am all about publishing your engagement session.
 My clients love it when they are published.
 I will say though that it is a competitive market.
 Even though there are a ton of wedding blogs out there,

 it is very competitive to get into the good ones.
 My favorite wedding blogs are Style Me Pretty, The Knot, Green Wedding Shoes, and One Hundred Layer Cake.
 These wedding blogs get hundreds of submissions every day so it's very important to plan ahead if you want to try to get your wedding or engagement session published.
 Basically, you need to step it up.
 Wedding blogs love to see people dressed impeccably and they love it if you use props.
 Stylized engagement shoots are definitely most likely to get published.
 If you're interested in learning more about getting published, just let me know.
 It's good to know that this is something that you're interested in as we are working through our initial plans for the session.